 It is also present on the badge of professional outfit, Gillingham

-Barrow, located in the Furness portion of Lancashire, proudly sports the red rose on its club badge
+Barrow, located in the Furness portion of Lancashire, also proudly sports the red rose on its club badge

 The county’s famous seaxes appear on the badges of many of its football clubs.